kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 in this stage, we use an official Golang image as the base image and give it an alias "build" ('FROM golang:1.19 AS build).
 I set the working directory to "./app", copy the go.mod files to the container, and download the Go moduke dependencies using the "go mod download".
+I then copy the rest of the application code to the container and build it using the "CGO_ENABLED=0 GOOS=linux go build" command with the necessary flags to produce a statically linked binary executable ('/hello_world').
+Finally, I used the strip command to remove the debug information from the executable, although this is optional and not necessary.
 ```

 ### 3. Build, run and open in browser